Students from Associated Schools

 who qualify may also apply for a Three Equal Payment Plan.

-Contact our Rockford office for details.
+Contact our North American Office for details.

 from Associated Schools who are Title IV dependent and now, as

 stated above, no longer eligible to use such funding, may

 generous plan allows students who meet the requirements to